rticommunity/rtiperftest/srcDoc/examples.rst

 ``-dataLen <bytes>``.
 Depending on this parameter, *RTI Perftest* will automatically configure certain *RTI Connext DDS* behaviors.

-When the sample size is smaller than or equal to 1MB (`MAX_BOUNDED_SEQ_SIZE` in the IDL file) *RTI Perftest* will, by default, use types with bounded sequences (bound set to 1048576 elements).
-If the sample size is bigger than 1 MB, *RTI Perftest* will automatically switch to types equivalent to the ones mentioned previously, but with unbounded sequences.
+When the sample size is smaller than or equal to the `MAX_BOUNDED_SEQ_SIZE` (set to 65470 Bytes in the IDL file) *RTI Perftest* will, by default, use types with bounded sequences (bound set to MAX_BOUNDED_SEQ_SIZE elements).
+If the sample size is bigger than 65470 Bytes, *RTI Perftest* will automatically switch to types equivalent to the ones mentioned previously, but with unbounded sequences.